adelakowski/CocoaMQTT/README.md

 ## Example App

 You can follow the Example App to learn how to use it.
-But we need to make the Example App works fisrt:
+But we need to make the Example App works first:

 ```bash
 $ cd Examples